ankitects/anki-manual/src/studying.md

   card will be shown again the next day, then at increasingly long delays (see the next section).

-- **Easy** immediately converts the card into a review card, even if there were steps remaining.
-[By default](deck-options.md#easy-interval), the card will be shown again 4 days later, and then at increasingly long delays.
-In the v1 scheduler, the "Easy" button will not be shown if you are in relearning mode as it would give the same interval as “Good.”
-With the [v2 scheduler+](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html), when cards are in relearning, the "Easy" button boosts the interval by 1 day.
+- **Easy** immediately converts the card into a review card.
+[By default](deck-options.md#easy-interval), the card is shown again 4 days later, and then at increasingly long delays.

 When cards are seen for the first time, they start at step one.
 This means answering **Good** on a card for the first time will show it one